 What is Remote Sensing?

-Remote sensing is the process of obtaining information regarding phenomena that cannot be directly observed.
-It is a method used to collect, store and analyze data on the Earth’s surface in real-time, such remote collection of data provides information on the Earth’s surface.
-Remote sensing uses sensors and instruments to gather such information from various remote locations.
+Remote sensing is the process of obtaining information about an object or an area that cannot be directly observed.
+It is a method used to collect, store and analyze data on the Earth’s surface in real-time, such remote collection of data provides information about the Earth’s surface.
+Remote sensing uses sensors and instruments to gather such information from a distance typically from an aircraft or a satellite.

-Remote sensing may be conducted by collecting light reflected or emitted from the Earth’s surface and in some cases shining different wavelengths of electromagnetic energy (such as infrared) through the atmosphere at various heights to ascertain what can be seen in different parts of the earth.
-The majority of remote sensing applications use some kind of sensor or instrument that collects the information that needs to be collected.
+Remote sensing may be conducted by collecting light reflected or emitted from the Earth’s surface and in some cases shining different wavelengths of electromagnetic energy (such as infrared) through the atmosphere at various heights to ascertain what can be seen on different parts of the Earth.
+The majority of remote sensing applications use some kind of sensor or instrument that records the information that needs to be analysed.
 There are many types of sensors, each with its advantages and disadvantages.

 Applications of Remote Sensing.